nlsynth/karuta/README.md

 * --root
     * Prefix for file output name.
     * Karuta server uses this to isolate each run.
+* --run
+    * Runs every runnable threads in the source file.
+    * Calls run() at the end of execution.
 * --timeout
     * Timeout of karuta command execution.
     * Avoid infinite loop to run forever for test or Karuta server.